-1. Crisp Fibre DSL (Pty) Ltd (“Crisp Fibre”) holds licences issued by the Independent Communications Authority of South Africa (“ICASA”).
+1. Crisp Fibre (Pty) Ltd (“Crisp Fibre”) holds licences issued by the Independent Communications Authority of South Africa (“ICASA”).
 Despite holding these licences, Crisp Fibre currently only resells the electronic communications services provided by its upstream providers to its subscribers.

 2. ICASA requires that all licence-holders comply with, inter alia, the: